-The Digital Multifunction Control (P/N 611242-FC) can be used with any type of Aldes Residential HRV/ERV.
-The controller should be installed in the place where excess humidity is most likely to be detected, for example near a bathroom, kitchen or in the basement.
+The Digital Multifunction Control (P/N 611242-FC) can be used with any type of Standard Residential HRV/ERV.
+It can be adapted to units with or without recirculation, as well as electronic or relay logic units.

+The controller should be installed in the place where excess humidity is most likely to be detected.
+This would generally be between the bathroom and the kitchen.
+If you wish to control humidity in a basement, the control should be placed there.
 Ensure good air circulation around the controller.
 Do not place it behind a door, for example.